 - Mental Health is the 'next wave' of the COVID pandemic.
 Social isolation, physical distancing, fear, pandemic related stressors like caring for at-risk children or parents, job loss, supporting children with virtual learning, uncertainty, etc. can all lead to a range of mental health disorders like anxiety, depression and trigger heavier consumption of alcohol and drugs and even post-traumatic stress disorder. - The supply of opioid drugs on the street has become more toxic and extremely dangerous leading to drug poisonings, overdoses, drug-induced psychosis and death.
 As of August 13, 2023, Waterloo Region Paramedics received just under 600 suspected opioid overdose/drug poisoning related calls in KW4 this calendar year and there have been 40 suspected opioid-related deaths. - Primary care providers are seeing an increase in the complexity and acuity of patients coming through their doors and this is also being seen in shelters and encampments. - The list of people seeking a primary care provider in KW4 continues to increase.
-As of June 1, 2023, 4,990 KW4 residents are on the Health Care Connect Program waiting for connection to a provider. - Waitlist for mental health services are continuing to grow with minimal investment in the last 10-years.
+As of December 4, 2023, 6,217 KW4 residents are registered with the Health Care Connect Program waiting for connection to a provider. - Waitlist for mental health services are continuing to grow with minimal investment in the last 10-years.
 Investments in clinical services have not kept pace with the rapid growth of people to our region, many of whom have arrived with considerable adversities in their past, and complex health and mental health care needs.
 In many areas (i.e., community psychiatry), our region has been historically under resourced. - The volume of referrals is also increasing with the most significant increase being for crisis services.
-While people wait for these services, the ED is sometimes the only place people feel they can go for help. - The retention and recruitment of health care professionals over the last couple of years has been challenging.
+While people wait for these services, the ED is sometimes the only place people feel they can go for help. - There is an ongoing lack of intensive team-based outpatient treatment resources most patients who present frequently to the ED have multiple and complex medical, mental health, addictions, and social needs that are not well addressed with either acute inpatient or office-based outpatient services. - Resources for individuals with borderline personality are limited.
+They constitute a significant percentage of individuals visiting the emergency department.
+Expanded services and resources to connect individuals with treatment are needed to meet the current demand.
+CMHA, who is funded to deliver a DBT program, which is the gold standard of treatment for people with BPD, have a waiting list of 2 years or more. - The retention and recruitment of health care professionals over the last couple of years has been challenging.
 This not only impacts organizations' ability to maximize the number of clients they can see but also impacts the continuity of service clients receive.
 A change in a case workers for a client may require time to build that trusting relationship one where they are comfortable sharing their challenges.

-- Dr. John Heintzman, Child and Adolescent Out-Patient Mental Health, Grand River Hospital - KW4 OHT Mental Health and Addictions Reference Group and - GRH Mental Health Families for Awareness, Change and Education (FACE) Committee
+- Dr. John Heintzman, Child and Adolescent Out-Patient Mental Health, Grand River Hospital - Christine McLellan, Program Direction, Mental Health and Addictions, Grand River Hospital - KW4 OHT Mental Health and Addictions Reference Group co-chairs Tracy Elop, CEO Camino Wellbeing + Mental Health and Meredith Gardiner, Director of Service, CMHA Waterloo Wellington - GRH Mental Health Families for Awareness, Change and Education (FACE) Committee Co-Chairs Bridget O'Hagan and Steve Keczem